 - Place one of the cake layers on a cake plate then pipe or spread ¼ of the latte cream on top of the cake.
 Drizzle ¼ of the caramel sauce over the latte cream.
 Repeat the pattern 3 more times.

-When making the caramel sauce, be sure to use at least a 3-quart saucepan to cook the sugar mixture in as the mixture boils and foams up to the top when the cream is added.
+- When making the caramel sauce, be sure to use at least a 3-quart saucepan to cook the sugar mixture because the mixture boils and foams up to the top when you add the cream.